MicrosoftDocs/dynamics-365-unified-operations-public/scm/index.md

 -  [Approve purchase orders on a mobile device](https://youtu.be/gZ-gOlJe7H8)
 -  [Visual scheduling with Gantt chart for production and batch orders](https://youtu.be/BtbuShkGj4I)

-### Tech talks
+### Tech conference recordings
-Most of these discuss product functionality in the previous version of Finance and Operations, but the same concepts still apply, and the procedures are similar in the current version.
+Most of these recordings discuss product functionality in the previous version of Finance and Operations, but the same concepts still apply, and the procedures are similar in the current version.

 -  <a href="https://youtu.be/zotrj3SbCl4">Product Configurator in Microsoft Dynamics AX</a>
 -  <a href="https://youtu.be/7v8BPmEs9Dg">Master Planning - tips and tricks for troubleshooting performance</a>